flenniken/statictea/docs/messages.md

     "No $1 filename.
 Use $2=filename.", ## wNoFilename
-    "A \\u must be followed by 4 hex digits.", ## wFourHexDigits "The second value is not a matching surrogate pair.", ## wNotMatchingSurrogate "Missing the second surrogate pair.", ## wMissingSurrogatePair
+    "A \\u must be followed by 4 hex digits.", ## wFourHexDigits "The second value is not a matching surrogate pair.", ## wNotMatchingSurrogate "Missing the low surrogate.", ## wMissingSurrogatePair
     """A slash must be followed by one letter from: nr"t\bf/.""", ## wNotPopular "Controls characters must be escaped.", ## wControlNotEscaped "No ending double quote.", ## wNoEndingQuote
-    "You cannot use a low surrogate first in the pair.", ## wLowSurrogateFirst "Invalid paired surrogate.", ## wPairedSurrogate
+    "You cannot use a low surrogate by itself or first in a pair.", ## wLowSurrogateFirst "Invalid paired surrogate.", ## wPairedSurrogate
     "The replaceMany function failed.", ## wReplaceMany
-    "The join list items must be strings.", ## wJoinListString "The endblock command does not have a matching block command.", ## wBareEndblock "The continue command is not part of a command."]
+    "The join list items must be strings.", ## wJoinListString "The endblock command does not have a matching block command.", ## wBareEndblock "The continue command is not part of a command.", ## wBareContinue "Invalid low surrogate.", ## wInvalidLowSurrogate
+    "Unicode code point over the limit of 10FFFF."]
 ```